Why do we fight with our spouse?

 I have worked and experienced these types of people in my life, this is the life trap we should be aware of.

-He loves to read inspiring stories, biography and history books and wants to travel but he can not do so now because he has to be in the hospital and doctor most of the time.
+He loves to read inspiring stories, biography and history books and wants to travel but he can not do so now because he has to be in the hospital most of the time.

-He said, “I didn’t see the value in free things in life.
+My teacher said, “I didn’t see the value in free things in life.
 I didn’t value napping, walking, running, and reading when I was young.
 These were free when I was young.
 I can’t do all of these now because my ill body doesn’t allow me to do that anymore.”

 “Any long illness like mine can mean a demanding life struggle to survive only, this struggle is my full time job now and it’s hard for me,” he added.